axibase/atsd-use-cases/python-budget/README.md

 | 3  2017                           14.67  |
 ```

-When pandas and Python are used alongside ATSD, there is no need to import and filter data for robust SQL queries.
+When Pandas and Python are used alongside ATSD, there is no need to import and filter data for robust SQL queries.
 Data is readily available and stored on-hand in ATSD and passed directly into the Python interface via ATSD Python Client.

 Although it certainly appears that the United States government has achieved a budget surplus this quarter, in fact the nature of the data is such that it only seems that way.
-The dataset here is annualized, meaning that each quarter's data is plotted as if the trends remaining constant for the entire year.
+The dataset here is annualized, meaning that each quarter's data is plotted as if the trends remain constant for the entire year.
 Thus, the administration's $250 billion tax relief is considered as $1 trillion due to annualization calculations.
 See [Non-Annualized Data](#non-annualized-data) for raw data examples.

 The highest annual budget deficits incurred may be gathered with this query: